vixentael/konserva-27/README.md

 Use this technology for process important photos from outside

 ##Installation
-Just follow steps, described [here] (https://jjyap.wordpress.com/2014/05/24/installing-opencv-2-4-9-on-mac-osx-with-python-support/)
+You'll need to have opencv library for python(2.7 was used).
+All installation steps were taken from [here] (https://jjyap.wordpress.com/2014/05/24/installing-opencv-2-4-9-on-mac-osx-with-python-support/)